NicoliCo/DataCleaningHW/readme.md

 This data set is called "alldata"

-A tidy data set is then created for the mean of each variable for each activity and each subject.
-The rows are the variable names, the columns are the activity and subject.
+A tidy data set is then created for the mean of each variable for each combination of activity and subject.

+The tidy data set is called "tidydata" and is returned by the script